StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 A reliable marker of such transactions is a gas limit of 21,000 as this is an indication from the sender that they do not intend to execute bytecode.

-This could delay the ability to issue transactions that depend on these EOA-to-EOA transfers.
+However, this could delay the ability to issue transactions that depend on these EOA-to-EOA transfers.

 Block builders are free to make their own decisions around which transactions to include.